avocadohooman/pern_todo/README.md

 # Improvements

 More robust backend APIs, better test suits.
+Also, adding protection for bots adding thousands of todos and exploding the database.